Esta página ainda não está disponível no idioma selecionado. Estamos trabalhando para adicionar mais opções de idiomas. Agradecemos sua compreensão.

 ...

 A client installation directory will be automatically created if it does not exist.
 If there is such directory, it must be empty.
-The specified client installation directory can contain only uppercase letters, lowercase letters, digits, and underscores (_), and cannot contain space.
+The directory name cannot contain spaces.
+The client installation directory can contain only uppercase letters, lowercase letters, digits, and underscores (_).

 Step 3: Using the Kafka Client to Create a Topic